MatthewRockUW/Portfolio/README.md

 This is a selection of data science-related projects I am particularly proud of.

 ## University of Wisconsin Masters of Data Science
 I am currently taking one class a semester, scheduled to complete the course in May of 2023.
-Here's some highlights of my work.
+Here's some highlights of my work, linking to their Github directory.

 ### [DS705 Final Project - Loan Classification](https://github.com/MatthewRockUW/Portfolio/tree/master/DS705/Project)
 The stats final project involved using regression algorithems and data cleansing to identify if a loan would succeed or fail.
 I'm proud of the details I wove into the executive narritive and the technical writing, like highlighting the credit card question simplifying the loan process and the 2008 financial crash.